kartoza/docker-pg-backup/docker-env.md

 * `BUCKET` Indicates the bucket name that will be created.
 * `S3_RETAIN_LOCAL_DUMPS` Boolean value to indicate whether you also retain local dumps of the database.
 Default if false to allow cleanup of the local dumps.
+* `TARGET_ARCHIVE_DATE_ONLY` Set the date for restoring a specific backup i.e. '2023-03-24'
+* `TARGET_ARCHIVE_DATETIME` Set the datetime for restoring a specific backup i.e. '2023-03-24-14-30'